 Foundation track CONSTRAINT

-Track 5 requires a single shared EEG encoder reused across the EEG-to-IMG, BCI, and Sleep tracks.
-Heads can be track-specific.
-Encoders fine-tuned on the sealed test set or trained per-track separately are rejected at audit.
+Track 5 requires a single set of encoder weights reused across all four tracks — EEG-to-IMG, BCI, Sleep, and EMG.
+Heads can be track-specific; the encoder cannot.
+Encoders fine-tuned on sealed evaluation data, or retrained per-track, are rejected at audit, because the comparison would otherwise reduce to four independent single-task models.

 EncoderShared · frozen or fine-tuned